TheNathannator/SharpXusb/README.md

 - [ ] Currently working on a console test app to demonstrate the library.
 - [ ] Error checking might not be the best currently.
 Need to go through everything and make sure cases such as device disconnection can be handled without having to catch an exception.
-- [ ] Pretty sure some of the IOTCLs aren't handled fully correctly just yet.
+- [ ] Pretty sure some of the IOCTLs aren't handled fully correctly just yet.

 ## References and Credits